Ramadan is a time for Muslims to focus on self-discipline, motivation, and acts of charity.

 5. Lunar calendar.

-Similar to the Chinese lunar calendar which dictates the changing dates of the Chinese New Year annually, the dates of Ramadan also alters every year according to the lunar Islamic calendar.
-It kicks off by observing the crescent moon.
-The end of Ramadan is always marked by the Eid al-Fitr holiday which is celebrated with a communal prayer, sermon, exchanges of gifts and new clothes for children.
+Similar to the Chinese lunar calendar which dictates the changing dates of the Chinese New Year annually, the dates of Ramadan also change every year according to the lunar Islamic calendar.
+The Ramadan period begins with the observance of the crescent moon, and the end of Ramadan is always marked by the Eid al-Fitr holiday which is celebrated with a communal prayer, sermon, exchanges of gifts, and new clothes for children.

 6. Fasting = cleansing of the soul.

-Also known as sawm, is a symbol of spiritual reflection, self-control, worship and sacrifice.
-In addition to abstinence from eating and drinking, many Muslims also refrain from sexual acts, chewing gum, smoking cigarettes and using foul language during Ramadan.
-Most importantly, Ramadan is an opportunity for Muslims to empathize for those who are less fortunate hence it highlights the importance of giving, charity and generosity.
+Also known as sawm, fasting is widely viewed in the Muslim faith as a symbol of spiritual reflection, self-control, worship and sacrifice.
+In addition to abstinence from eating and drinking, many Muslims also refrain from sexual acts, chewing gum, smoking cigarettes, and using foul language during Ramadan.
+Most importantly, Ramadan is an opportunity for Muslims to empathize for those who are less fortunate, highlighting the importance of charity and generosity.

 7. Is kissing okay?

-Some scholars have declared that kissing is not allowed during Ramadan while others believe that it’s permitted if kissing doesn’t sexually “move” a person.
+Some scholars have declared that kissing is not allowed during Ramadan, while others believe that it’s permitted if kissing doesn’t sexually “move” a person.
 For example, a quick kiss to say goodbye or hello to your partner doesn’t sexually “move” a person.
-Some scholars believe that long hugs, sensual kisses or French kissing would be considered as likely to sexually “move” a person.
+Some scholars believe that long hugs, sensual kisses, or French kissing would be considered more likely to sexually “move” a person.